 - Take heart: eating well with only your pantry at hand is not an impossible task.
 We have gone 33 days without spending any money at all.

-- The whole family needs to be on the same page with the grocery budget as well.
+- The whole family needs to be on the same page with the grocery bill as well.
 Sit down with the family to explain why it’s important to have a grocery budget, and how it will allow you to achieve your greater money goals together.

 - Explain how it will help you stop living paycheck to paycheck, and how to be more mindful when grocery shopping.